The Department of Police and Campus Safety

 - DISABLED PERSONS PARKING: Vehicles parked in the Blue-Lined Disabled Persons Parking Stalls are required to properly display a current and valid State issued Disabled Persons placard.
 Individuals with a short-term special parking needs can contact the student Health Center, ext.
 4400 for consideration of a temporary, limited medical parking permit.
 To disabled individuals who possess a State Disabled Persons Placard and receive a citation for failing to display their placard, who request a citation dismissal and submit their current Disabled Placard documentation as evidence that a placard had been issued to them, must pay a $25.00 administrative fee to process the cancellation of the citation as per California Vehicle Code Section 40226.
 Disabled Placards can be used in any student, staff, green, or metered space.

 - STAFF LOTS: All faculty & staff must have a current, valid staff parking permit in designated staff parking lots.
 Temporary staff parking permits may be obtained from Parking Services, Bldg.
-23. Staff permits cannot be used in metered stalls.
+23. Staff permits cannot be used in metered stalls or Day-Use Lots.

 - EV PARKING: Students and staff may use EV parking stalls with a valid permit.
 Vehicles MUST be charging at all times to avoid citation.